exercism/go/exercises/concept/lasagna/.docs/introduction.md

 Values are returned from functions using the `return` keyword.

 A function is invoked by specifying the function name and passing arguments for each of the function's parameters.
-When a package is imported, only functions starting with a capital letter can be used / accessed.

 Note that Go supports two types of comments.
 Single line comments are preceded by `//` and multiline comments are inserted between `/*` and `*/`.